CrispStrobe/FastEval/README.md

+**Project status:**
-**Project status: I will not add significant new features and mostly fix bugs.**
+The original creator of this project [FastEval/FastEval](https://github.com/FastEval/FastEval) wrote: "I will not add significant new features and mostly fix bugs."
+This fork includes MT-Bench-de as included by [mayflower/FastEval](https://github.com/mayflower/FastEval) and adds a few fixes for local inference flexibility, i.a.

 # FastEval